 Power.
 Power is equal to your Force Modifier.
 This represents how much of an impact your attacks leave.
 When making a Wound Roll with Physical or Energy attacks, add your Power.

 Super Stack.
-If your Force modifier is at least 6 higher than your Agility modifier, you gain a stack of Super Stack.
+If your base Force modifier is at least 6 higher than your base Agility modifier, you gain a stack of Super Stack.
 You gain additional stacks of Super Stack for each time your Force Modifier is an additional 4 higher than your Agility Modifier, as shown in the table below.

 For each stack of Super Stack, you suffer a penalty of -2 to all Strike and Dodge Rolls but you gain an additional +1d8 to all Physical Wound Rolls and you increase your Soak Value by +2.